How Devon County Council websites are organised

 Non-compliance with the accessibility regulations

-A few PDF, Word and Excel documents published since September 2018 aren’t fully accessible to screen reader software but are essential to providing our services.
-For example, we have PDFs with information on how users can access our services and forms published as Word documents.
-These are being reviewed and will be accessible by 2021.
+A few PDF, Word and Excel documents published since September 2018 aren’t fully accessible to screen reader software.
+These are being reviewed and will be accessible as soon as possible.
 Any new PDFs or Word documents we publish will meet accessibility standards.

 A full audit of the website will be carried out where the below issues will be resolved:

-- some images do not have a text alternative, so people using a screen reader cannot access the information.
-We plan to add text alternatives for all images by 2021.
-When we publish new content, we will make sure our use of images meets accessibility standards
+- Some images do not have a text alternative, so people using a screen reader cannot access the information.
+We plan to add text alternatives for all images as soon as possible.
+When we publish new content, we will make sure our use of images meets accessibility standards.

 Content that’s not within the scope of the accessibility regulations